cloudfoundry-community/cf-python-client/README.rst

 Client
 ~~~~~~
-To instanciate the client, nothing easier
+To instantiate the client, nothing easier

 .. code-block:: python